-There are many portable storage batteries on the market that can be used to recharge electronics.
+There are many portable chargers and storage batteries on the market that can be used to keep electronics charged.
 I’ve been using a couple different portable chargers over the past year: the MyCharge AdventureMax and the Goal Zero Venture 30.
 Basically, both are lithium batteries encased in rugged plastic housings that you charge up when you have access to power and then use to charge phones, gps units and small electronics when away from power.

 When deciding which portable charger to buy, you need to consider how many milliamps (mA) the device you need to charge requires and then scale the portable battery capacity appropriately to offer the charging you need.
 For example, an iPhone X battery is about 3,000mA.
 So, you need a battery with more than 6,000mA to get two charge cycles for the iPhone X. A quick search will get you the info on your device if you’re not sure of its battery size.

-Of course, the more power you need, the bigger and heavier the portable battery.
+Of course, the more power you need, the bigger and heavier the portable charger.
 Fifty to a hundred bucks buys you a battery with 7,000-10,000mA capacity.
-Portable batteries of tis scale offer multiple chargings and weigh in around half a pound (250 grams).
+Portable batteries of this scale offer multiple chargings and weigh in around half a pound (250 grams).

 Charging Best Practices